 Amazon Fire TV Stick with new Alexa Voice Remote

-Amazon's entry-level streaming stick was updated in 2017 but Amazon now offers the new Alexa voice remote with it (the same one recently introduced with the 4K streamer above).
-It offers a similar experience to the new Fire TV save for a couple of major absences: it is only capable of Full HD 1080p video rather than 4K and there is no Dolby Atmos support.
+Amazon's entry-level streaming stick was updated in 2017 but Amazon now offers the new Alexa voice remote with it (the same one introduced with the 4K stick above).
+It offers a similar experience to the new Fire TV save for a couple of major absences: it is only capable of Full HD 1080p video rather than 4K HDR and there is no Dolby Atmos support.

 Nonetheless, the second-generation device represents great value for money, especially if you don't have a 4K HDR TV.
 Inside there is a quad-core processor plus 1GB of RAM, so moves speedily and smoothly.
 It offers 1080p output with 7.1 audio and has the latest version of the Fire TV operating system like its pricier sibling.

-That means, it too is best matched with Amazon services, such as Prime Video, Amazon Music and Amazon Cloud, but still has clever Netflix integration.
-Search results, therefore, will offer shows from the Amazon rival as well as its own.
+That means, it's best matched with Amazon services, such as Prime Video, Amazon Music and Amazon Cloud, but still has clever Netflix integration.

 All the other apps from the new Fire TV are available on the Stick too, including BBC iPlayer, ITV Hub, All 4, Demand 5 and Plex.